vasilakisfil/Introspected-REST/README.md

 }
 ```

-Moreover, modern specifications like JSON-LD allow developers to ommit
+Moreover, modern specifications like JSON-LD allow us to ommit
 the definitions from the response's data and instead provide only a link to
 a publicly accessible directory that a machine can dereference,
 similarly to our introspection method.